Measurement Approaches to Partnership Success (MAPS)

 - Detroiters Working for Environmental Justice – Guy Williams, President and CEO

-- Eastside Community Network - Suzanne Cleage, Community Engagement Director
+- Eastside Community Network - Suzanne Cleage, Director of Neighborhood Growth

 - Friends of Parkside – Zachary Rowe, Executive Director

-- Henry Ford Health System - Kimberlydawn Wisdom, Senior Vice President of Community Health & Equity and Chief Wellness and Diversity
+- Henry Ford Health System - Kimberlydawn Wisdom, Senior Vice President of Community Health Equity and Chief Wellness and Diversity Officer

 - Institute for Population Health - Gwendolyn Daniels, Interim CEO